 Travel Health Notices

 The CDC issues three levels of travel health notices.
 The most serious is the Warning Level 3 to avoid nonessential travel because of widespread serious outbreaks of a disease or other public health concerns that are a high risk.
-In 2020, the CDC began issuing separate travel health notices for areas impacted by the COVID-19 outbreak and areas affected by other health concerns.
 In addition to Warning Level 3, the other CDC levels are:

 - Watch Level 1: Practice Usual Precautions (“Usual baseline risk or slightly above baseline risk for destination and limited impact to the traveler”)

 - Alert Level 2: Practice Enhanced Precautions (“Increased risk in defined settings or associated with specific risk factors; certain high-risk populations may wish to delay travel to these destinations”)

 Consider These Best Practices